devakapatel/t9-nextra-3/pages/sem-6/assignments/security-and-privacy-in-iot/assignment-2.md

 Addressing these ethical challenges requires a multi-faceted approach.
 This includes developing stricter security standards and regulations for IoT devices, promoting greater transparency and user control over data, fostering ethical data practices by manufacturers and data aggregators, and educating users about the risks and benefits of IoT technology.
 Ultimately, the ethical use of IoT depends on a collaborative effort between industry, government, and civil society to ensure that this powerful technology serves humanity's best interests while protecting fundamental rights.

-## 9) Smart cities rely on IoT technology for efficiency and sustainability.
+## <mark> 9) Smart cities rely on IoT technology for efficiency and sustainability.
 How can ethical considerations be incorporated into the design and implementation of smart city technologies?
-Discuss with relevant examples.
+Discuss with relevant examples. </mark>

 Smart cities leverage the Internet of Things (IoT) to improve efficiency and sustainability, but this technological advancement necessitates careful consideration of ethical implications throughout the design and implementation phases.
 Failing to do so can lead to significant societal harms.
 Here are some key ethical considerations and examples: